 Welcome.
 If you’ve found your way here, then you probably already have a cracked 0331 head in your jeep or you are thinking about a preemptive replacement of your 0331 in favor of the more reliable 0630 or 7120 heads.

-I’m sure you are looking for some quick answers about this adapter plate, so let’s get right to it.
+I’m sure you’re looking for some quick answers about this adapter plate, so let’s get right to it.

 What EXACTLY does the adapter plate do?
 It interfaces the older style heads (0630 or 7120) of the 4.0L engine to the stock exhaust and intake manifolds of jeeps that originally had an 0331 head.
 This exhaust has two cast exhaust manifolds, two pre-cats and 4 oxygen sensors.

 Why is it needed?
 The exhaust ports from the older heads are so much larger than 0331’s that if you install the older head (while keeping the stock exhaust) you’ll have a huge exhaust leak.
 This plate blocks the holes.
 This sketch illustrates the problem.
 The other solution is to replace your manifolds, pre-cats and O2’s along with the head.

 Will it fit my jeep?
 If your jeep originally had an 0331 head, you plan to keep your stock exhaust manifolds, and your planning to install an 0630 or 7120, then yes.
 If you installed aftermarket headers for your 0331 before it cracked, then I’ll say probably.
 If you want to try it out and see if it fits, then I’ll ship normally and accept a return if it doesn’t work out.
 I just require that you pay for the return shipping (probably $10 to $20, depending on your location).